 I call it a “Life Storm”.
 They come in a variety of forms.
-Some are physical – cancer.
+As with the story below, some are natural (tornado).
+Some are physical – covid-19 virus.
 Some are mental – depression.
 Some are relational – divorce.
 Others are financial – bankruptcy.

 The disciples were in such a storm.

 “The boat was buffeted by the waves.”
 Buffeted: hit repeatedly, battered, clobbered, pummeled.
-These are the words that describe the “boat of life” when a Life Storm hits.
+These words describe the “boat of life” when a Life Storm hits.

 “Because the wind was against it.”
-In a Life Storm it feels like everything and everybody is against us.
+In a Life Storm, it feels like everything and everybody is against us.
 Of course, it’s irrational.
-Nonetheless, that’s what we think.
+Nonetheless, that’s what we think and feel.

 They “cried out in fear.”
 Life Storms shackle us behind bars of fear.
 We’re unable to escape; so we think.